grevyrincon/eks-cluster/README.md

+# Version 2

+In this version, I implemented Grafana and Prometheus for the cluster, deploying them in their own namespace and as separate releases.

+Additionally, I added TFVars files to improve the customization of the infrastructure with Terraform, and updated the Jenkinsfiles to retrieve the infrastructure from S3, aiming to automate as much as possible.

+I also implemented multiple pipelines and used branches to separate releases, allowing better management of different environments and version control of the deployments.

 # EKS Cluster - Devops

 I'm really glad with the development of this project.
 I feel that I learned a lot from all the mistakes I made during this project.
 I gained valuable experience in creating infrastructure on AWS Cloud.